 When looking to wind down your trip, you will want to go back to Christchurch, of course.
 It's the place where you'll drop off your campervan (24 hours a day).
 And as Christchurch has so much to offer, it's a great place to relax and do some sightseeing before heading home.

-You will have the opportunity to check out Cathedral Square, the Botanic gardens, Canterbury Museum and all the changes that are taking place in Christchurch.
+You will have the opportunity to check out Cathedral Square, the Botanic Gardens, the Canterbury Museum and all the changes that are taking place in Christchurch.
 It's an ever-changing city.
-The city will look different each time you'll visit it.
-After one last visit to Christchurch, you will then be finished with a complete tour of the South Island of New Zealand.
+The city will look different each time you visit it.
+You might want to stick around for a few days to enjoy everything that Christchurch has to offer.
+Then you can really say that you have checked off all the boxes on your tour of the South Island of New Zealand.

 The map below has all the best places to visit listed and covers the complete route of the South Island Circuit road trip.
 Now it's even easier to do this epic New Zealand road trip.
 Simply send the map to your phone and start the engine of your Spaceships campervan.
 All systems are go.